-Region Reps posted as contacts for users on the MnCCC, Trimin, and Golden Wiki Sites

-Promote to users that your region reps can be contacted with any issues or training requests.
+Section 8.
+ISSG Liaison

-Section 14.
-In accordance with MnCCC Information Services Support Group (ISSG), a Technical Liaison shall serve on JIC as a non-voting member in an advisory capacity.
-This individual will serve as a communication link between MnCCC’s Finance and General Government User Group and County IT staff.
-This Technical Liaison will find an alternate if unable to attend a JIC meeting.
-Technical Liaison may also serve in the role of one of the IT Representatives or as co-liaisons in the role of both IT Representatives.
+In accordance with MnCCC’s Information Services Support Group (ISSG), an ISSGLiaison shall serve on the IFS Advisory Committee as a non-voting member in an advisory capacity.
+This individual will serve as a communication link between the User Group and ISSG.
+This Liaison will find an alternate if they are unable to attend an Advisory Committee or User Group meeting.
+The ISSG Liaison may also serve in the role of one of the IT Representatives or as co-liaisons in the role of both IT Representatives.

 Article IV

-JIC Fees and Expenses
+IFS Fees and Expenses

 Section 1.
+Collection and Use of Funds

-MnCCC shall act as fiscal agent for JIC.
-Fees established under these Rules and Regulations, or by action of JIC, shall be held by MnCCC and be under the sole direction of JIC Representatives.
-No funds may be used for any purpose other than those directed by JIC Representatives.
+MnCCC shall act as the fiduciary agent for the IFS User Group.
+Fees established under these Rules and Regulations, or by action of the IFS Advisory Committee, shall be held by MnCCC and be under the sole direction of the IFS Advisory Committee.
+No funds may be used for any purpose other than those directed by the IFS Advisory Committee.
 No individual or collective IFS User Group approval shall be required for such expenditures.

 Section 2.
+User Group Fees

-Subject to review and change by JIC Representatives during the duration of each IFS User Group and their respective member’s participation in these Rules and Regulations, each IFS user group shall pay to the MnCCC organization the current membership for each elected representative position on JIC regardless if the representative position is vacant or filled.
-This amount is payable to MnCCC and covers the administrative costs associated with JIC.
-Membership fees to be distributed equally among the IFS Users.
+Subject to review and change by the IFS Advisory Committee during the their respective member’s participation in these Rules and Regulations, each IFS member county/agency shall pay the current membership for each elected representative on the IFS Advisory Committee regardless if the representative position is vacant or filled.
+This amount is payable to MnCCC and covers the administrative costs associated with IFS.
+Membership fees shall be distributed equally among the IFS Users.

-Section 3.
-JIC shall establish a fee for purchase of the IFS/IFSpi software.
-Any governmental entity wishing to acquire IFS/IFSpi software shall pay this fee to the MnCCC organization.
+The IFS Advisory Committee shall establish and recommend to the IFS User Group a fee for purchase and use of the IFS/IFSpi software.
+Any governmental entity wishing to acquire IFS/IFSpi software shall pay this fee to MnCCC.

+Section 3 Termination and Reinstatement

+If, within two (2) years of termination in accordance with Article VII Sections 1 and 2 of these Rules and Regulations, a former IFS user chooses to rejoin the IFS User Group and execute the current services agreement and obtain the current release of the IFS/IFSpi software, a fee equal to the amount that would have been paid had they remained a member of the IFS User Group shall be payable to the IFS Enhancement Fund.
+Additional fees may be considered and assessed by the IFS Advisory Committee should there be any extenuating circumstances with the member’s data and records resulting from the termination.

 Section 4.
-If, within two (2) years of termination in accordance with Article VII Sections 1 & 2, a former IFS User Group member chooses to rejoin an IFS User Group and execute the current services agreement and obtain the current release of the IFS/IFSpi software, a fee equal to the amount that would have been paid had they remained a member of the IFS User Group shall be payable to the JIC Enhancement Fund.
-Additional fees may be considered and assessed by JIC should there be any extenuating circumstances with IFS User Group member’s data and records resulting from the termination.

-Section 5.
-Travel expenses for JIC Officers, Representatives, and Liaisons can be submitted to MnCCC for reimbursement.
+Reimbursement Travel expenses for Advisory Committee members and Liaisons can be submitted to MnCCC for reimbursement.
 Costs incurred will be paid by all members through Shared Meeting Expense billings.

 Article V Business Rules

 Section 1.
-JIC shall meet a minimum of four (4) times each year.
+Minimum Meeting Requirements The IFS Advisory Committee shall meet a minimum of four (4) times each year.
+The IFS User Group shall have at least one full-group meeting per year.

 Section 2.
-A quorum shall exist when at least six (6) voting members are present.
+Quorum A quorum shall exist when more than half of all IFS Advisory Committee voting members are present.